 This article is based on official product information, the ingredient information reviewed in the product dossier, and accessible peer-reviewed or regulatory sources.
+It is a research-based product analysis rather than a controlled wear test.
 It is not medical advice.
 Sunscreen needs are personal, especially if you have melasma, rosacea, a history of allergic reactions, or recently treated skin.

 Table of Contents.